ARE YOU EXPERIENCING THE FOLLOWING WATER PROBLEMS?

 – Hard to clean shower doors

 Chances are you are dealing with Hard Water in your home.
-The CWQA lists Hard Water and Hard Water Stains as one of the major problems home owners face with their water quality.
+The CWQA resources show how to prevent hard water damage your home’s plumbing and appliances and lists Hard Water and Hard Water Stains as one of the major problems homeowners face with their water quality.
 Hard water can be very tough on your plumbing.
 90% of homeowners that live with the burden of hard water have probably already noticed some of the effects of it.
 Ordinary water used in homes have minerals like calcium, lime, and iron.
 If there are too many of these minerals present in the water, they will build up over time.
 This causes your water flow to decrease and can cause other plumbing troubles such as more frequent clogging and scale deposits.
 The more you know about hard water and its effect on your plumbing and fixtures, the more you can do to prevent it.

 Faucets that drip can leave hard water stains on your sink that are very difficult to eliminate.
 Hard water can also clog the inside of the faucet, causing clogs and other problems.
 If your pipes are prone to clogs, hard water will only increase the problem and most commercial drain cleaners have no effect on mineral buildup.